When Luxury Cars Meet High Fashion!

-Outside we find Gucci’s green-red-green monogram imprinted longitudinally along the side of the sedan.
+Outside we find Gucci’s green-red-green monogram imprinted longitudinally along the sedan’s side.

-At the same time, the alloy wheels with the unmistakable retro design of the rays embellish the exterior and the hubcaps branded with the double “G” in body color and the Gucci signature in italics.
+At the same time, the alloy wheels with the unmistakable retro design of the rays embellish the exterior, and the hubcaps are branded with the double “G” in body color and the Gucci signature in italics.

-If a car could channel the joy, hedonism, and exuberance that defines 1950s Italy, it would be the fabulous little Fiat 500 by Bulgari.
+If a car could channel the joy, hedonism, and exuberance that defines the 1950s fashion of Italy, it would be the fabulous little Fiat 500 by Bulgari.